Zuhaitz-dev/MIPS/README.md

 # MIPS Assembly Programs

-This repository contains a collection of MIPS assembly language programs designed for educational purposes.
+This repository contains a collection of MIPS assembly language programs designed for educational purposes and related to university coursework on Principles of Computing (PC).

 ## Table of Contents